wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 ![Add Procedure Result](https://i.ibb.co/GJPF3ZV/asn-06.png "Add Procedure Result")

-## 9. Performing the first Inventory Synchronization
+## 9. Performing the first inventory synchronization
 Once everything has been set up, the it is time to start listing items for sale on Wayfair.

-Finalize the setup by initiating a full inventory synchronization on the [Full Inventory](settings_guide.md#full-inventory-page) page of the [Wayfair Market Settings](settings_guide.md)
+Finalize the setup by initiating a full inventory synchronization on the [Full Inventory](settings_guide.md#full-inventory-page) page of the [Wayfair Market Settings](settings_guide.md).

+**After this first inventory synchronization, the Wayfair plugin will periodically send inventory updates to Wayfair, without any further manual activations.**